fskong/fskong.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. student at Beihang University, supervised by Pro.
-Richong Zhang.
-Before that, I received my master's degree from Beihang University in 2019, also under the guidance of Prof. Zhang.
+I am currently a Ph.D. student at Beihang University, supervised by Prof. Richong Zhang.
+Before that, I received my Master's degree from Beihang University in 2019, also under the supervision of Prof. Zhang.

 My research interests focus on Knowledge Graph Link Prediction and Text Data Augmentation.

 Publications
 ======